 Education and Training

 Organizations should provide cybersecurity training and awareness programs for employees.
-Workers need to recognize phishing attempts and understand best practices for secure remote work.
-According to Proofpoint’s 2020 State of the Phish report, 88% of organizations worldwide experienced phishing attempts, highlighting the need for continuous education.
+Workers should be able to recognize phishing attacks and be familiar with best practices for secure remote work.
+As per Proofpoint’s 2020 State of the Phish report, 88% of organizations experienced phishing attacks, which warrants ongoing training.

 Multi-Factor Authentication (MFA)

-MFA adds an extra layer of security by requiring users to provide two or more verification factors, reducing the risk of unauthorized access.
-A study by Microsoft found that MFA can block over 99.9% of account compromise attacks.
+MFA implements an additional layer of security that demands at least two distinct verification factors to block unauthorized access.
+A study conducted by Microsoft reported that MFA can intercept more than 99.9% of account compromise attacks.

 Endpoint Security